 Rating and Ranking

 <Standard> Anand is one of six players in history to crack the 2800 mark.
-However, as of 1 December 2013, his rating had subsided to 2773 making him the world #9, although he remains the top rated player in the Asian region.
+However, as of 1 March 2014, his rating was 2770 making him the world #8.
+He remains the top rated player in the Asian region.

 Sources and references